Richard Worsam Meade III: Biography

 Meade's post-Civil War career marked him as one of the Navy's most prominent reformist and technologically minded officers.
 Duty at the Naval Academy in 1865–1868 was followed by promotion to Commander and service along the Alaskan coast as commanding officer of the steamer Saginaw.
 In 1871–1873 he took Narragansett on a lengthy diplomatic and information-gathering cruise through the south Pacific.
 During the rest of the 1870s he served ashore at Washington, D.C., and New York.
 He attained the rank of Captain while commanding Vandalia in the North Atlantic and West Indies in 1879–1882, then had additional shore duty and commanded the new dispatch vessel Dolphin.
 Captain Meade was Commandant of the Washington Navy Yard in 1887–1890.
 Promoted to Commodore in 1892 and Rear Admiral two years later, his final service was as commander of the North Atlantic Squadron in 1894–1895.

 His 1891 article "George Meade, a Patriot of the Revolutionary Era", was a "hagiographic account" that strongly influenced the reputation of his great-grandfather.
-He was a member of the Military Order of the Loyal Legion of the United States, the Society of Colonial Wars and the Military Order of Foreign Wars.
+He was a member of the Military Order of the Loyal Legion of the United States, the Society of Colonial Wars, the Order of Founders and Patriots of America and the Military Order of Foreign Wars.

 Meade's early retirement in May 1895 followed a series of disagreements with the Navy Department.
-An article in the New York Tribune reported Meade as criticizing President Grover Cleveland, and quoted the sentence "I am an American and a Union man, two things this administration can't stand."
+His obituary in the Indianapolis News reported Meade as criticizing President Grover Cleveland, and quoted the sentence "I am an American and a Union man, two things this administration can't stand."

 Rear Admiral Meade died in Washington, D.C., on May 4, 1897 after complications following an operation for appendicitis.
 He is buried in Arlington National Cemetery alongside his brother, Lieutenant Commander Henry Meigs Meade, USN.